Distress in cancer caregiving: Patient characteristics

 The physical and mental impairments that are caused by cancer may also cause significant problems for the caregiver.
 The patients' ability to function on their own and to independently take care of themselves, termed functional status, has a strong effect on caregivers.
 Caregivers of patients with low functionality, or who almost entirely rely on the caregiver for their needs, may cause particular distress for the caregiver.
 Strongly linked to this, the type of help that caregivers are required to provide may be a stronger predictor of their caregiver burden than the time they must commit to helping.
 This is a function of the patient's functional status: having to help with personal tasks because the patient is unable to take care of himself or herself tends to cause greater caregiver burden than having to engage in non-personal tasks.
 Survivors who suffer from a decreased mental capacity, much like low functioning survivors, also put increased strain on their caregivers.
 The duration of care, and the patient's ability to cope with the symptoms of cancer and cancer treatment have also been linked to the levels of distress reported by caregivers.
 In addition, patients who show more distress, concern or hopelessness, or who appraise the illness or caregiving more negatively tend to have caregivers with a lower quality of life.

 Other variables

 Gender

 Results about the differential effects of gender on patient and caregiver distress are mixed, but a recent meta-analysis has indicated that regardless of role (i.e. patient or caregiver), women are more distressed by cancer than men.
+It is widely known that women play significant roles in health by being primary caregivers, for their families and working in healthcare, both formally and informally.
+There are patterns in society that reinforce and continue differences and inequalities between men and women when caring for someone with cancer.
+Women who care for their spouses often feel overly responsible and may sacrifice their own needs more than men in similar roles.
+These caregiving roles for women often lack support, recognition, and pay.
+Women often have a double burden, in terms of working a job and being a care provider for the family.
+Women who care for both of their parents have reported negative effects on their marriage, more than effects reported by husbands in spousal caregiving.
+Daughter caregivers, who care for a loved one with cancer, report greater levels of anxiety and depression in comparison to husbands providing care to a spouse.
+Husband caregivers may deny feelings of depression, due to traditional gender roles, which can create adverse effects on the family unit.
+Research has shown that wives providing care for their husbands reported emotional distress due to the lack of communication husband's elicited in regards to their emotions.